• Skip to primary navigation

 Turbots have larger mouths and eyes than flounders.

-Plus, their coloration is more vibrant with dark spots or blotches on their olive-brown bodies.
+Plus, their coloration is more bright with dark spots or blotches on their olive-brown bodies.

 Fascinating creatures to study, indeed.